dramforever/vscode-ghc-simple/README.md

 - `ghcSimple.feature.*`: Feature switches

     Some users might want only a subset of the features provided in vscode-ghc-simple.
 These options can be used to disabled unneeded features.

+- `ghcSimple.filterInfo`: Shorten `:info` output

+    GHCi's `:info` writes instance information, which is usually excessively long and not useful for a quick look.
+With this option, these are filtered out.
+Enabled by default.

 - `ghcSimple.workspaceType`: *This option is deprecated.* See `ghcSimple.replCommand` and `ghcSimple.replScope`.